Exploring ArtPrize 2025: Where to Find the BEST Art Exhibits

 303 Pearl St NW, Grand Rapids, MI 49504

 Walk along the sidewalk and fountain area outside the Gerald R. Ford Presidential Museum to observe interesting outdoor sculptures and exhibits.
 Take advantage of the free museum admission available during ArtPrize, and scope out the art displays inside as well.
+Some notable exhibits at the Gerald R. Ford Presidential Museum are:

 Explore More in Grand Rapids

 While I’ve covered some of the prime ArtPrize locations, there is still so much more to see and do in Grand Rapids!
-If you have additional time, I highly recommend doing one or more of the following:
+If you have additional time, I highly recommend doing one or more of the following.

 1. Check out more amazing ArtPrize venues.